 Discovery Grants: applicant categories

-Applicant categorization is the responsibility of NSERC staff and is based on the information provided by the applicant in the This link will take you to another Web site Canadian Common CV (CCV) and application.
+Note: Applicant categorization is the responsibility of NSERC staff and is based on the information provided by the applicant in the Canadian Common CV (CCV) and application.

 What is an early career researcher?

 Early career researchers (ECR) are applicants who have held their first independent academic position within the last five years.
-For example, to be classified as an ECR, a researcher submitting an NOI in August 2023 would have been hired on or after July 1, 2018.
+For example, to be classified as an ECR, a researcher submitting an NOI in August 2024 would have been hired on or after July 1, 2019.
 The five-year window for being considered an ECR is adjusted to take into account instances where a researcher has had an eligible delay in research.
-All eligible leaves (for example, maternity, parental, personal illness, leave taken by applicants for family-related illness, bereavement), as well as delays related to COVID-19 are credited as twice the amount of time taken.
-For example, a researcher submitting an NOI in August 2023 and who took a seven-month parental leave within the past five years, must have been hired on or after May 2017 to be considered an ECR.
+All eligible leaves (for example, maternity and parental leave, personal illness, chronic illness, or disability associated with reduced research activity, leave taken by applicants for family-related illness, bereavement), as well as delays related to COVID-19, are credited as twice the amount of time taken.
+For example, a researcher submitting an NOI in August 2024 and who took a seven-month parental leave within the past five years must have been hired on or after May 2018 to be considered an ECR.
 Professional leaves (for example, training, sabbatical, administrative) are not credited.

 What is an established researcher?